 Surely, if this were offensive and just ground for the man's condemnation then who, religiously at least, can be exonerated?
-From Socrates down every improvement in the affairs of men has been prefaced by an assertion of similar import.
+From Socrates down every improvement in the affairs of men has been prefaced by a similar assertion.

 Second.
 He claimed that God spoke to him, giving advice and direction touching the restoration of the original Christian church in doctrine, rites, institutions, and organization.